awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/cd-ground-truth.md

 The files you import are the images and a manifest file\.
 The manifest file contains label and bounding box information for the images you import\.

-If your images and labels aren't in the format of an SageMaker Ground Truth manifest file, you can create a SageMaker format manifest file and use it to import your labeled images\.
-For more information, see [Creating a Manifest File](cd-manifest-files.md)\.
+If your images and labels aren't in the format of a SageMaker Ground Truth manifest file, you can create a SageMaker format manifest file and use it to import your labeled images\.
+For more information, see [Creating a manifest file](cd-manifest-files.md)\.

 Amazon Rekognition needs permissions to access the Amazon S3 bucket where your images are stored\.
 If you are using the console bucket set up for you by Amazon Rekognition Custom Labels, the required permissions are already set up\.
-If you are not using the console bucket, see [External Amazon S3 Buckets](su-console-policy.md#su-external-buckets)\.
+If you are not using the console bucket, see [Accessing external Amazon S3 Buckets](su-console-policy.md#su-external-buckets)\.

-The following procedure shows you how to create a dataset by using images labeled by an SageMaker Ground Truth job\.
+The following procedure shows you how to create a dataset by using images labeled by a SageMaker Ground Truth job\.
 The job output files are stored in your Amazon Rekognition Custom Labels console bucket\.

 <a name="create-dataset-procedure-ground-truth"></a>